CLIENT CASE STUDY

 Models were also put in place to demonstrate compliance with the requirements of ISO 9001, ISO14001, OHSAS 18001 and ITIL (the latter two not being part of the original requirement).

-Petrofac were an early adopter of the process-based approach and continue to be focused on continuous improvement while ensuring risk and compliance are managed within the Agility System.
+Petrofac was an early adopter of the process-based approach and continues to be focused on continuous improvement while ensuring risk and compliance are managed within the Agility System.

 See the Agility System live

 - Learn how the Agility System can reduce costs and improve your business